vinupraneeth/Mini-Enterprise-Collaboration-Workflow/frontend/README.md

-# Mini Enterprise Workflow Management System - Frontend
+# Frontend - Mini Enterprise Collaboration Workflow

-This is the React frontend for the Mini Enterprise Workflow project.
-It connects to the FastAPI backend and provides screens for login, registration, task dashboard, Kanban tracking, comments, and approval review.
+This folder contains the React frontend for the workflow application.
+It connects to the FastAPI backend and provides screens for authentication, task management, Kanban tracking, comments, dashboard summaries, and approval review.

 ## Tech Stack